simply-shawn/nexgraphpy/README.md

 # Nexgraph Python

 ## Description:
-NexGraph Python is a Python library implementation of the [NexGraph](https://nexgraphapp.com) software which works with Nextech brand DFT and DFS force gauges.
-It connects to the force gauge over USB serial and enables you to operate your device using Python.
+NexGraph Python is a Python library implementation of the [NexGraph](https://nexgraphapp.com) software which works with force gauges and torque testers manufactured by Nextech.
+It connects to a device over USB serial and enables you to operate the device using Python.
 Download data from your devices, execute commands, and read data.
-Device Memory data can be output in CSV format or a bar chart.
+Device data can be output in raw and CSV format.
+A bar chart can also be generated.
+Compatible Devices:
+- Nextech:
+    - DFS Series
+    - DFT
+    - CTS
+    - DTS
+    - DTT
+- Sauter:
+    - FL Series
+    - DA
+    - DB

 ## Requirements:
 Tested on Python versions 3.10+